jing-xiang/hear-me-see/README.md

 # Tech Stack

-Android Studio: Primary Integrated Development Environment (IDE) for Android app development.

 JavaScript: Used for scripting parts of user interface and server interactions.

+NodeJS: Used to create server-side web applications.

-TensorFlow: Used for implementing object detection and image recognition capabilities.
+TensorFlowJS: Used for implementing object detection and image recognition capabilities.

 Google Cloud (Speech-to-Text): Used for converting voice commands into text for processing.

+Firebase: Used for authentication of users and storing of user information (in Firebase Realtime Database)

-React Native: Used for developing parts of the application's user interface.
+React: Used for developing parts of the application's user interface.

 # Make sure you are in the correct directory by running cd hearmesee ->
 # In the project directory, you can run: